Hello! My name is Alexis, and I’ve lost -111lbs over the past fifteen months, and I’m working hard to lose the last 14lbs in 2016!

 #7 The “cleaner” you eat, the better you will feel.

 I don’t mean washing your fruits and veggies (though you should), but rather, limiting the amount of processed foods and chemicals you take into your body.
 Low-fat snack foods, diet sodas, canned soups and frozen meals are all full of chemicals that make them lower-fat options, but those same chemicals can also slow your weight loss!
 When you start to eliminate these chemicals, you can increase the speed of your weight loss, improve your cognitive function and have more energy!
+Check out these beginner clean eating tips.

 #8 You have to love yourself through this process.